Extraordinary people like you, me, the curious, the handyman, DIY'er or hobbyist. The people who want to mend and create - we are extraordinary.

 A MIG welder is particularly sensitive to 'dirty metal'.
 The process needs good clean metal surfaces for an effective weld to be made.

-MIG welding will leave you with a good looking weld with the right settings, however preparation is the key.
+Your MIG welder will leave you with a good looking weld with the right settings, however preparation is the key.

 MIG Welder Manufacturers